Your browser is not supported. Please update it.

 A10 RELIEF FROM BALL ON PATH TO RIGHT OF 10TH, WATERLOO

-This path is an Immovable Obstruction and free relief is available if the player’s ball comes to rest on the path.
-The player may drop the original ball or another ball, without penalty, no nearer the hole and within one clublength of the Nearest Point of Relief, (see Rule 16,1b).
+This path is an Immovable Obstruction and free relief is available if the player’s ball comes to rest on the path or any part of the ball touches the path.
+The player may drop the original ball or another ball, without penalty, no nearer the hole and within one Clublength of the Nearest Point of Relief, (see Rule 16,1b).
 However, Rule 16.1a is modified in this way:

 “Relief is not allowed if the path along the right of the 10th hole Waterloo only interferes with the player’s stance.”